Luke Johnson (businessman): Journalism and media

 Johnson was chairman of Channel 4 Television Corporation from January 2004 to January 2010, during which time he appointed a new CEO, restructured the board and saw the organisation enjoy record ratings, revenues and surplus.

-He writes a weekly column on business for The Sunday Times.
+Johnson wrote a weekly column on business for The Sunday Times between 2015 and 2021.
 He wrote a weekly essay for the Financial Times from 2007 to 2015.
 From 1998 to 2006 he wrote "The Maverick", a weekly business column for The Sunday Telegraph.
 An anthology of "The Maverick" columns was published by Harriman House in 2007.
+Johnson wrote “Start It Up: Why Running Your Own Business Is Easier Than You Think”, published by Penguin in 2011.
+Johnson co-wrote with Graeme Boyd “Throwing Parties: A Guide to Being a Great Host”, published by John Wilkes Publishing in 2024.
+Johnson is also a former columnist for Management Today.

-Johnson serves on the advisory board of cultural and political magazine Standpoint.
+Johnson served on the advisory board of defunct cultural and political magazine Standpoint.

 Other activities

+Johnson was appointed Chair of the Almeida Theatre in Islington, London in 2016.

-Johnson is chairman of the Institute of Cancer Research, assuming that role in August 2013.
+Johnson is the former chairman of the Institute of Cancer Research, assuming that role in August 2013 and standing down in August 2021.

 He is a former chairman of the Royal Society of Arts, completing a three-year term in October 2012.
 He was governor of The University of the Arts between 2000 and 2006.
 He was also chairman of Action on Addiction from 2011 to 2012.
 In June 2012, Johnson was appointed chairman of Startup Britain, the national campaign to stimulate start-up growth in the UK.
 Johnson is also chairman of Career Colleges, an organisation planning 40 vocational colleges for 14- to 19-year-olds.

-In October 2013, Johnson co-founded and launched the Centre for Entrepreneurs, a non-profit think-tank aiming to address the "...under-represention of entrepreneurs in the public eye" and to "...promote entrepreneurship to government, media, the private sector (including big businesses) and the general public."
+In October 2013, Johnson co-founded and launched the Centre for Entrepreneurs, a non-profit think-tank aiming to address the "...under-representation of entrepreneurs in the public eye" and to "...promote entrepreneurship to government, media, the private sector (including big businesses) and the general public."

+Johnson is a former chairman of StageOne, a charity in support of new producers of quality commercial theatre.

 With Stephen Lambert and Christopher Hird, Johnson co-produced The Flaw, a 2011 documentary film detailing the events leading up to the financial crash of 2008.
 The film takes its title from Alan Greenspan's admission to US Congress that he had been mistaken to put so much faith in the self-correcting power of free markets.

 Personal life

+Johnson holds honorary degrees from Heriot-Watt University, the University of Bath, the University of the West of England and the University of West London.

 Johnson is married to Liza.
-They have three children.
+They have three children and live in London.